Leo-IP/WarehouseInventorySystem/README.md

 Step 2:
 After inserted the product using sample_inventory_csv_data.csv in the csv folder or you can make up your own data set following the CSV format I provided.

+Step 3:
+Using the product code to search and show the inventory levels

 Stack
 ---
 Database: MySQL\